samcneill/CyberSecurity-Knowledge-Hub/README.md

-# Accessibility
+# Accessible Cybersecurity

-This website is in Easy English and Plain English for people with disabilities with pictures to help guide the knowledge on cybersecurity.
-Some of the website content in the process is for those with non-verbal communication, and using completely just pictures
+A website designed to provide accessible cybersecurity knowledge to people with disabilities, in Easy Read with pictures and in other formats including Auslan.

 ## Button Audio Playback